When is is put in English? Uses of was - were

 Conjugation of the verb to be (past tense)

-Now let's move on to the next issue that has been troubling some English learners, namely the rules for using "was"/"were".
-This is also the same verb, and not at all not two different ones.
-Moreover, these two verb forms are directly related to "am", "is", "are".
-Guess why?
+Now let’s look at the next issue that causes difficulties for some English learners, namely the rules for using “was”/“were”.
+This is also the same verb, and not two different ones at all.
+Moreover, these two verb forms are directly related to “am”, “is”, “are”.
+Can you guess why?
 That's right, it's all the same verb to be.

 And now more about these correspondences.
 The past tense form “was” is used only in the singular and corresponds to the pronouns: I, it, he, she.
 The form “were” is used with the pronouns you, we, they and is most often used in the plural.
 For example:

-I was at home. - I was home.
+I was at home. - I was at home.

 It was hot. - It was hot.